TheJuiceIsSimulated/quest-submissions/README.md

 ## Quest Chapter 2 Day 1 ✅

-**1. Deploy a contract to account 0x03 called "JacobTucker".
-Inside that contract, declare a constant variable named is, and make it have type String.
+**1. Deploy a contract to account `0x03` called "JacobTucker".
+Inside that contract, declare a constant variable named `is`, and make it have type `String`.
 Initialize it to "the best" when your contract gets deployed.**

 ![image](https://user-images.githubusercontent.com/104703860/170118126-f9f99f99-76da-4254-a318-651a7700d064.png)

-**2. Check that your variable is actually equals "the best" by executing a script to read that variable.
+**2. Check that your variable `is` actually equals "the best" by executing a script to read that variable.
 Include a screenshot of the output.**

 ![image](https://user-images.githubusercontent.com/104703860/170118192-7f44532e-965c-426d-b919-35c691d40f32.png)